MathematicsCLtd/breadth-first-search/README.md

 # Breadth-first search (BFS)

 A common brute-force algorithm that works well for a small number of nodes.
+It begins at the graph root and explores every node that attaches to the root.
+Then it goes to the next level, exploring each level until it reaches the end.

 ## Implementation